 - a) The policy sets out the budgeting principles which Polokwane Municipality will follow in preparing each annual budget.
-The policy aims to give effect to the requirements and stipulations of the Municipal Finance Management Act in terms of the planning, preparation and approval of the annual budgets. - b) The policy shall apply to all the relevant parties within the Polokwane Municipality that are involved throughout the budget process. - c) The policy shall establish and maintain procedures to ensure adherence to the IDP review and budget processes a) The municipality shall not budget for a deficit and should also ensure that revenue projections in the budget are realistic taking into account actual collection levels.
+The policy aims to give effect to the requirements and stipulations of the Municipal Finance Management Act in terms of the planning, preparation and approval of the annual budgets. - b) The policy shall apply to all the relevant parties within the Polokwane Municipality that are involved throughout the budget process. - c) The policy shall establish and maintain procedures to ensure adherence to the IDP review and budget processes budget) and within the limits of the amounts appropriated for each vote in the approved budget.